berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

-## Steinhardt group - remote cluster
+## Steinhardt Group Remote Cluster

 In addition to the GPU resources listed above, an additional 40 A100 GPUs (on 5 servers) are available at a remote cluster hosted in a